 Car accidents are prevalent all over the country, which means that hit and run incidents are also very common.
 We hear mostly about cars and trucks colliding against each other, but vehicles can also collide with pedestrians and unfortunately, 16% of them end up being hit and run victims.

-If you are hit with a car and the car runs away, we almost always think that there is no chance for us to sue to the driver and recover damages.
+When someone is hit by a car and the driver gets away, we almost always think that there is no chance for us to sue to the driver and recover damages.
 Our first instinct is to panic, and we end up not only suffering physical injuries but financial difficulties as well.
 However, being armed with knowledge is important – so we’ll have an idea of what to do if ever such accident happens to us.

 Here are 5 steps you will need to take note of if you become a hit and run victim.